PiGuy2/nesicide/README.md

 NOTE: The build process uses GnuWin32 tools and MinGW tools.
 Install these and make sure that `mingw32-make` and `wget` are on your path.

-1. `./win-build.sh`
+1. `./windows-build.sh`

-2. Once the build process is complete run: `./win-deploy.sh`
+2. Once the build process is complete run: `./windows-deploy.sh`

 ## Running

-The `deploy.sh` creates a tarball containing all of the executables and dependent libraries.
+The `{platform}-deploy.sh` creates a tarball containing all of the executables and dependent libraries.
 Extract the tarball to your location of choice and execute.

 Enjoy!